Home

 Warner brothers studio

-A layer of E’GRID 20/20 geogrid was installed above this, beneath the granular fill to provide reinforcement and stabilisation.
-When the fill is compacted, the stone particles partially penetrate the apertures within the E’GRID but are then prevented from moving sideways by its rigid and integral structure.
-It is these processes of ‘lateral restraint’ and ‘mechanical interlock’ provided by the geogrid that reinforces and stabilises the ground and enables reductions of up to 50% in the depth of fill to be achieved.
-In addition a 1mm HDPE geomembrane was used to form a drainage ‘baffle’ across the car park.
+A layer of TerraGrid Pro 20/20 geogrid was installed above this, beneath the granular fill, to provide reinforcement and stabilisation.
+When the fill is compacted, the stone particles partially penetrate the apertures within the TerraGrid Pro but are then prevented from moving sideways by its rigid and integral structure.
+It is these processes of ‘lateral restraint’ and ‘mechanical interlock’ provided by the geogrid that reinforce and stabilise the ground and enable reductions of up to 50% in the depth of fill to be achieved.
+In addition, a 1mm HDPE geomembrane was used to form a drainage ‘baffle’ across the car park.

-E’GRID is a premium quality ‘punched and drawn’ polypropylene biaxial grid that has been specifically developed to provide engineers with a cost effective solution.
-It is proven to give comparable reinforced soil performance to other market leading products where the superior optimised performance and associated longevity is required
+TerraGrid Pro is a premium quality ‘punched and drawn’ polypropylene biaxial grid that has been specifically developed to provide engineers with a cost-effective solution.
+It is proven to give comparable reinforced soil performance to other market-leading products, where the superior optimised performance and associated longevity is required

 Related case studies